Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.mathtext/mathblock/enclose/_index.md

 ## MathBlock::Enclose(char16_t, char16_t, char16_t) method

-Encloses child elements of this block in specified characters such as parenthesis or another as framing and delimit with a separator character.
+Encloses child elements of this block in specified characters such as parenthesis or another as framing and delimit with a separator character

 ```cpp
 System::SharedPtr<IMathDelimiter> Aspose::Slides::MathText::MathBlock::Enclose(char16_t beginningCharacter, char16_t endingCharacter, char16_t separatorCharacter) override